Department of Geosciences

 Students interested in graduate school are encouraged to take more than these minimum basic science requirements.

 Concentrators are required to take seven upper-level geosciences courses (300 level or higher) not including GEO 499 and GEO 503.

 Upper Level Science Courses: Up to two of the following courses may be substituted for GEO 300-level or above courses if they were not also used to satisfy the Geosciences Core Science Requirement.
 Students may substitute other advanced science courses not listed below with permission of the Undergraduate Work Committee (UWC): APC 350, AST 204, AST 301, CHM 303, CHM 304, CHM 305, CHM 306, CEE 205, CEE 303, CEE 305, CEE 306, CEE 365, COS 323, COS 333, EEB 324, EEB 355, ENV 302, MAE 221, MAE 222, MAE 223, MAE 305, MAE 306, MAT 323, MAT 325, MOL 342, MOL 345, ORF 405, PHY 208, PHY 301, PHY 304 and PHY 305.

-Students are urged to consult with the departmental representative or their junior or senior adviser before choosing departmental courses outside geosciences.
-In general, the department is flexible about course selections and requirements; however, we must ensure a degree of coherency in the curriculum of each student.
+Students are urged to consult with the departmental representative or their junior or senior advisor before choosing departmental courses outside geosciences.
+In general, the department is flexible about course selections and requirements; however, we must ensure a degree of coherency in each student's course of study.

 Junior Colloquium.
 Is a weekly luncheon meeting, convened during the fall term, to acquaint juniors with research and career opportunities.
 This one-hour colloquium is mandatory for all geosciences concentrators (including those in the geological engineering program).

 A set of informal programs (tracks) of study is designed to help students interested in different areas of geosciences, and to provide basic course plans that allow students to develop a strong foundation in those areas.
 These areas of focus include: